alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 | `AsParallel().Select(...)` | projection           | thread, order, and concurrency    |
 | `Aggregate(...)`           | accumulator          | grouping, partitioning, and order |

-A pure callback can usually tolerate that loss of control.
-An effectful callback can still be correct, with the abstraction's call strategy becoming part of the program's behavior.
+A pure callback can usually tolerate those invocation freedoms.
+An effectful callback can still be correct, but the abstraction's call strategy becomes part of the program's behavior.

 Consider a pure function: